Lumnca/lab/document/DataBaseView.md

 	StudentId,
 	PaperId,
 	count(*) as SingleCount,
-	Sum(case when RealAnswer = StudentAnswer then Score else 0 end) as TotalScore, Score,Sum(case when RealAnswer = StudentAnswer then 1 else 0 end) as RightCount from ExamSingleChoices  Group by  ExamSingleChoices.PaperId,Score,StudentId;
+	Cast(Sum(case when RealAnswer = StudentAnswer then Score else 0 end) as real)as TotalScore,
+	Score,Sum(case when RealAnswer = StudentAnswer then 1 else 0 end) as RightCount
+from ExamSingleChoices  Group by  ExamSingleChoices.PaperId,Score,StudentId;